LostNFound-Andro/LostNFound/README.md

 To access its layout properties from Fragment.java, use the following code:
 > myFragmentView = inflater.inflate(R.layout.fragment_post, container, false);               //example

+Instead of findViewById directly, use myFragmentView.findViewById (only in fragments).

+To use the context in any Fragment, use getActivity(); instead of this or Context context.

 To add a new instance/page/activity create a new blank fragment with factory methods, call backs and create layout checked.
   - For this fragment to be triggered, create a menu item, and make necessary changes to the FeedActivity.java